nus-cs2113-AY2223S1/tp/docs/UserGuide.md

    --------------------------------------
    ```

-2. More than one module
+2. More than one module:
-    - Currently, YAMOM only support adding one module at a time
+    - Currently, YAMOM only support adding one module at a time.
    ```
    add CS1231 CS2101
    --------------------------------------